melvinwevers/Seminar_Parl/README.md

 ### <a name='talk3'>Milan van Lange - Sentiment Analysis of Dutch Parliamentary Debates</a>
 #### Abstract
+This presentation deals with the investigation of parliamentary debates on post-war legislation and commemoration of the anti-Nazi resistance in the Netherlands (1945-1989).
+The historical analysis of the digitized minutes of Dutch parliament is enhanced by using emotion mining techniques to identify and describe developments in attitudes and emotional expressions.
+I will address the historical case, the materials and techniques used, and preliminary results.
+Moreover, methodological reflection is addressed to more general advantages and limitations of using quantitative text analysis in diachronic historical research.

 #### Biography
 _Milan van Lange_ studied History at the Radboud Universiteit in Nijmegen.
 Since 2016 he works as a PhD-candidate at the NIOD Institute for War, Holocaust, and Genocide Studies in Amsterdam and Utrecht University.
 From February till May 2019 Milan worked as a PhD Research Fellow at The Luxembourg Centre for Contemporary and Digital History (C²DH) located in Belval, Luxembourg.